lukedev45/qamp-2025/README.md

 Qiskit Advocate Mentorship Program (QAMP) is a program focused on bring new contributors into Qiskit open source software development where Qiskit advocates work on a 3-month projects under the guidance of mentors.

+*Mentees* can expect to learn how to contribute to quantum computing advancement.
+Participants more experienced in open-source development can hone and develop specialized skills.
+Mentees must be Qiskit advocates.

+*Mentors* can expect to develop leadership and teamwork skills, while making a significant impact on the next generation of quantum developers and leaders.

 You can find information about the previous cohorts here:
 - [QAMP Spring 23](https://github.com/qiskit-advocate/qamp-spring-23)
 - [QAMP Fall 22](https://github.com/qiskit-advocate/qamp-fall-22)